Image controls are used to display large images stored in the database. Image controls support tokens and pointers

 onTokenAdded

-function onTokenAdded(
+function onTokenAdded(token)

 This function is executed when a new token instance is created in the control.
+As of v2.8, this function will be called when the imagecontrol is initialized for each existing token.

 Parameters